Rabibah96/disney_sql_project/README.md

 - **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
 - **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
-- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
+- **Geographical Insights:** The top countries and the average content releases by United States highlight regional content distribution.
-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Disney.